Getting Your New License in CA

 Enroll in Driver’s Ed

-Drivers younger than 17 ½ must complete a driver’s education course prior to obtaining their provisional permits.
+Drivers younger than 17 ½ years old must complete a driver’s education course prior to obtaining their provisional permits.
 The course must include at least 30 hours of instruction and taught at a public or private high school or by a state-licensed driver’s education school..

 California allows you to take a Driver’s Ed course in a traditional classroom setting or you can complete it online.
 The advantages of taking it online have increased dramatically in recent years.
 The important thing is that you get to choose!